In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 Again, Trainer Academy has devised a wide range of mnemonics specifically for personal trainer certification exams that you should check out.

 Take practice exams

 So let’s talk about just how important practice tests are.

-I really cannot stress enough that these are the perfect guide to see just how much you understand from the coursework.
+I cannot stress enough that these are the perfect guide to see how much you understand from the coursework.